 - Punishment for insufficient performance should be the last step, never the first.
 If you have been having issues with an employee's performance, you should have already addressed these either formally or informally.
-The employee's insufficient improvement after such discussions may require beginning a formal process. - ▶ The best time to deal with poor performance is now, rather than later.
+The employee's insufficient improvement after such discussions may require beginning a formal process. - The best time to deal with poor performance is now, rather than later.
 Because managing, disciplining and potentially terminating for poor performance is a lengthy process, employers with concerns regarding an employee's performance should deal with them immediately, rather than putting off the process, then later having to take immediate action against an employee due to their ongoing poor performance.
 The employer is not entitled to shorten the process, or 'skip' necessary steps because the problem has been ongoing.
-Performance issues should be dealt with pro-actively.

-- The employee must be provided a clear outline of their tasks and duties, and the required standards.
+Performance issues should be dealt with proactively. - The employee must be provided a clear outline of their tasks and duties, and the required standards.
 An employee cannot be expected to improve upon perceived inadequacies in their performance without a detailed understanding of what is required of them.
 This is particularly important if the employer raises the required standard. - Poor performance should always be remedied by a performance management process.
 While appearing cumbersome, following a fair performance process is the safest way.
-Employers that attempt to remove employees by other shorter methods (such as misconduct or redundancy) risk the termination being unjustified. - Percey time performance issues are raised, the employee must be given a reasonable opportunity to improve.
-The employer cannot assume that an employee is aware their performance is substandard; where there is no evidence to the contrary people presume they are doing an adequate job.
-Therefore it is necessary to explicitly inform the employee that their performance is insufficient, and how, and give an opportunity for the employee to improve.
-The length of time allowed is highly contextual, but the opportunity to improve must be 'real'.
-Therefore the time allowed must be sufficient so as to give the employee a 'real' opportunity to improve.
-The complexity of the tasks required is one of the key factors to consider.
-This is because often complex tasks may take longer, therefore the period of time allowed for improvement needs to relate to whether or not the task could be achieved by a reasonable person within the time allowed.
-For example, an employee failing to pick a sufficient number of apples need not be given as long an opportunity to improve as a sales person who has monthly sales targets. - ▶ The employer must be proactive in taking remedial steps.
+Employers that attempt to remove employees by other shorter methods (such as misconduct or redundancy) risk the termination being unjustified. - Every time performance issues are raised, the employee must be given a reasonable opportunity to improve.
+The employer cannot assume that an employee is aware their performance is substandard; without evidence to the contrary, people presume they are doing an adequate job.
+Therefore, it is necessary to explicitly inform the employee that their performance is insufficient and how, and give an opportunity for the employee to improve. - The length of time allowed is highly contextual, but the opportunity to improve must be 'real'.
+Therefore, the time allowed must be sufficient so as to give the employee a 'real' opportunity to improve. - Complex tasks may take longer, therefore the period of time allowed for improvement needs account for whether the task could be achieved by a reasonable person within the time allowed.
+For example, an employee failing to pick a sufficient number of apples need not be given as long an opportunity to improve as a sales person who has monthly sales targets. - The employer must be proactive in taking remedial steps.
 For a dismissal for poor performance to be justifiable, the employer must have exhausted all possible steps that could have been taken to assist the employee in achieving the required performance, such as training or counselling.
-The employer is also obliged to consider redeployment as an alternative to termination, although such a change may require the employee's consent. - ▶ Probationary periods require correct performance management.
-Section 67 of the Employment Relations Act 2000 specifies that all applicable employment law applies during a probationary period; therefore the employer must follow a fair process regarding performance.
-While such a process may be quite strict, (such as giving less warnings), it must still comply with the requirements outlined above. - ▶ Seeking employee agreement to performance standards may be risky.
-It is not uncommon during the performance management process to enquire as to whether the employee agrees to the performance criteria and process.
-Should the employee agree, this effectively commits the employee to the process, but should the employee disagree where agreement was sought, the process is compromised until that disagreement is remedied.
+The employer is also obliged to consider redeployment as an alternative to termination, although such a change may require the employee's consent. - Probationary periods require correct performance management.
+Under section 67 of the Employment Relations Act 2000, all applicable employment law applies during a probationary period.
+Therefore, the employer must follow a fair process regarding performance.
+The process may be quite strict (such as giving less warnings) but must still comply with the requirements outlined above. - Seeking employee agreement to performance standards may be risky.
+It is not uncommon to check whether the employee agrees to the performance criteria and process, including the action of signing to prove agreement.
+There are no issues where the employee agrees and gets committed to the process.
+However, should the employee disagree because they were asked for agreement, the process is compromised until that disagreement is remedied.
 It is preferable to give an opportunity to comment, rather than actively seek the employee's agreement.